DestinyItemManager/DIM/src/app/loadout-builder/README.md

 1. Group similar items together, only a single item of each group will be sent to processing
 1. Map items to a more optimized form for processing, this includes minimal attributes from `DimItem` and calculated attributes such as energy used by slot specific mods
 1. Send items to a web worker for processing
-1. Cut out the items with the worst stats so we have less than 2,000,000 combinations (broswers will fall over due to memory constraints)
+1. Cut out the items with the worst stats so we have less than 2,000,000 combinations (browsers will fall over due to memory constraints)
 1. Loop over all combinations and eliminate ones with worse stats or that can't fit mods
 1. If a set looks good we add it to a tracker class, after a certain number are tracked we drop the worst one each time a new one is added
 1. The web worker returns the results, we hydrate the initial `DimItem`s and add any similar items from the previous grouping step
 1. The hydrated sets are rendered and at this time we work out the optimal mod assignment to display to the user

-## A more indepth explanation with a guide to functions and modules
+## A more in depth explanation with a guide to functions and modules

 Now lets get a little more in depth and look at the journey we take through specific modules and functions